 Attractive cabinets are key to an enticing kitchen, but that doesn’t necessarily require brand new cabinets.
 Remodeling Magazine’s Cost vs. Value report notes that replacing just the cabinet faces with a Shaker style as part of a minor kitchen remodel in the midprice range can bring back 80.5% of the cost when it comes time to sell.
 If you have the classic five-piece, framed look characteristic of Shaker cabinets and they’re in pretty good shape, refinishing or painting is a great alternative.

 The bathroom is another key room for buyers, so giving it a face-lift prior to sale is important.
 Like the kitchen, you don’t necessarily have to do a massive overhaul.
 Real estate information company Zillow reports a minor bathroom remodel consisting of new light fixtures, tiling the floor and adding a double vanity can result in a $1.71 increase in the value of the home for every dollar spent on the project.
 HomeAdvisor reports a premade double vanity will cost between $600 and $2,200 to put in your home.
 Based on Zillow’s estimate, you could see your home value rise by more than $2,500 for the more luxurious bathroom look.
+You may also want to find a local affordable plumber to help with your plumbing.

 The exterior of your house can take a beating from rain, snow, hail and dirt, and after a while it shows.
 The Cost vs. Value report notes new siding will recoup 75.6% of the cost when you sell your house.
 Replacing part of that siding with manufactured stone veneer, however, will have a bigger impact.
 Homeowners who install a stone veneer on their house – usually on the bottom third of the exterior – see as much as 94.9% of the cost come back in the sale price.
+Alternatively, something like the siding solutions provided by james hardie siding installers denver co could prove a preferable option.

 If you have one, don’t get rid of it.
 A 2016 Angie’s List survey of more than 100 real estate agents across the U.S. found more than 68 percent believe having a fireplace in a home increases its value.
 The vast majority of real estate agents – more than 83 percent – see fireplaces adding between $1,000 and $4,999 to the home’s value, according to the survey.